This post may contain affiliate links, please read my full disclosure policy for more details.

 R6: Chain 4 STs and SL ST into the 1st CH ST of R1 (Pic B3)

-FO and wrap the yarn tail around the centre of the bow several times.
-Tie a knot with both yarn tails on the back of the bow and weave the yarn ends in.
-(Pic B4)
+FO and cut the yarn off leaving a long tail.
+Wrap the yarn tail around the centre of the bow several times.
+Tie a knot with both yarn tails on the back of the bow.
+(Pic B4).
+Thread your yarn needle with one of the yarn tails and and sew the bow to the head.

 Step 1: Use pins with large heads to mark the spots where you would like to attach the tentacles (Pic T1) – distribute the first 4 tentacles evenly around R3 of the belly.
 The remaining 6 tentacles can be attached to the increase stitches in R6 of the belly.